-The Board of Directors has delegated the approving authority to committees such as the Credit Committee (CC) (comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising wholetime Directors), the Committee of (COSM) Senior Management (comprising wholetime Directors, Executives/Presidents and select Senior General Managers and General Managers), the Committee of Executives (COE), the Regional Committee, Retail Credit Forums (RCFs) (comprising designated executives) and Credit Lending Forums (CLFs) (comprising designated executives from risk and business groups) and also to individual executives (under joint delegation).
+The Board of Directors has delegated the approving authority to committees such as the Credit Committee (CC)(comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising wholetime Directors), the Committee of Management (COSM) (comprising wholetime Senior Directors, Group Executives/Presidents and select officials from Leadership Group), the Committee of Executives (COE), the Regional Committee, Retail Credit Forums (RCFs) (comprising designated executives) and Credit Lending Forums (CLFs) (comprising designated executives from Risk Management Group and Business Groups) and also to individual executives (under joint delegation).
 RCFs and individual executives can approve proposals under program norms approved by the COED.
 The above authorities can approve financial assistance within certain individual and group exposure limits set by the Board of Directors.
 The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.

-In respect of retail loans, all exposures are approved under operating notes or programs approved by the COED.
+In respect of retail loans, all exposures are approved under operating notes or programs approved by the COED/COSM.
 The norms vary across product segments/customer profile, but typically include factors such as the borrower's income, the loan-to-value ratio and demographic parameters.
 The individual credit proposals are evaluated and approved by executives on the basis of the product policies.